About 100 Events for 100 Years

 What is One Hundred Events for One Hundred Years?

-The Suffrage Centennial Committee, led by the Susan B Anthony Birthplace Museum, is organizing the Massachusetts Suffrage Centennial Celebration through the collaboration of historic sites, museums, libraries and institutions throughout the Commonwealth.
+The Susan B Anthony Birthplace Museum is organizing a calendar of "100 Events for 100 Years" commemorating the Woman's Suffrage Centennial through collaboration with historic sites, museums, libraries and institutions throughout the Commonwealth.
 These organizations will each host a portion of 100 Events for 100 Years.
 These events will serve the public, Massachusetts residents, as well as, tourists, guests and visitors.
 The purpose of these events is to educate those in attendance, either physically or through public access television, about the Suffrage Movement, the personalities of those who fought for and against this reform, during the time period 1820-1925.
 These events will include re-enactments, historic presentations, author discussions, scholar lectures, panel discussions, and historically based art.

 What is the significance of Massachusetts?